Cyprus Country Commercial Guide

 Republic of Cyprus:

 The ROC is working to enhance digital skills and help expand e-Commerce on the island.
-While in the past individuals and companies were skeptical about using e-Commerce, COVID-19 economic conditions accelerated and significantly increased the use of online services from supermarkets to online food deliveries, and clothing sales and purchases, among others.
+While in the past individuals and companies were skeptical about using e-Commerce, COVID-19 economic conditions accelerated and significantly increased the use of online services from supermarket/online food deliveries to clothing sales and purchases, among others.
 The pandemic brought e-Commerce to the forefront and helped Cypriot consumers warm up to the idea faster than anticipated.
 While web-based trade remains relatively small, it is steadily growing.
-Most companies now have their own websites, Facebook pages, and an increased social media presence.
-Cypriots are becoming accustomed to online financial services for routine transactions rather than walking into their local branch bank.
+Most companies now have their own websites, Facebook and Instagram pages, and an increased social media presence.
+Cypriots are becoming accustomed to online financial services for routine transactions rather than walking into their local bank branch.
 The legal framework for e-Commerce is under the authority of the Ministry of Energy, Commerce, and Industry (MECI) with law {L.156(I)2004}, and amendment law {L.97(I)2007}: “Certain Aspects of Information Society Services, Electronic Commerce, and Related Matters” which are based on EU Directive 2000/31/EC.
-The ROC is in the process of further amending its national legislation to fully harmonize it with the EU Directive above.
-The Government is also improving its websites and offers more services and information through the Web, including through its government gateway portal Ariadni.
-Moreover, the ROC launched its centralized government portal in early July.
+The Government launched its centralized government portal in July 2022. and now offers more digital services and information through the Web.

 Area Administered by Turkish Cypriots: